-Record the amount which was received from crop insurance indemnity payments in 2005.
+Record the amount which was received from crop insurance indemnity payments in 2006.
 If more than one payment was received, total the payments.
+Include indemnity payments for the loss of grazing on rangeland, if the program is administered by a Federal agency.